Patrick Anson, 5th Earl of Lichfield

-Thomas Patrick John Anson, 5th Earl of Lichfield (25 April 1939 – 11 November 2005) was an English photographer from the Anson family.
+Thomas Patrick John Anson, 5th Earl of Lichfield (25 April 1939 – 11 November 2005), was an English photographer from the Anson family.
 He inherited the Earldom of Lichfield in 1960 from his paternal grandfather.
 In his professional practice he was known as Patrick Lichfield.

 Biography

 Thomas Patrick John Anson was born on 25 April 1939.
 He was the only son of Lieutenant-Colonel Thomas William Arnold Anson, Viscount Anson (1913–1958), the eldest son and heir apparent of Thomas Edward Anson, 4th Earl of Lichfield (1883–1960).
 His mother was born Anne Bowes-Lyon (1917–1980), a niece of Queen Elizabeth The Queen Mother.
-His parents divorced in 1948, and his mother subsequently became Princess Anne of Denmark after her remarriage to Prince George Valdemar of Denmark in 1950.
-He had one sister, Elizabeth Georgiana (1941–2020), who married Sir Geoffrey Adam Shakerley, 6th Baronet Shakerley.
+His parents divorced in 1948, and his mother subsequently became Princess Anne of Denmark after her remarriage to Prince Georg of Denmark in 1950.
+He had one sister, Lady Elizabeth Georgiana Anson (1941–2020), who married Sir Geoffrey Adam Shakerley, 6th Baronet.

 Lichfield was educated at two boarding independent schools: Wellesley House School in the coastal town of Broadstairs in Kent, and Harrow School in Harrow on the Hill in north-west London, followed by the Royal Military Academy Sandhurst.

 His father died in 1958, leaving Patrick to succeed as 5th Earl of Lichfield when his grandfather died in 1960.

 Lichfield joined the Grenadier Guards in 1959.
 On leaving the Army in 1962, he began to work as a photographer's assistant, and built up his own reputation, partly as a result of having access to the Royal Family.
 He was selected to take the official photographs of the wedding of the Prince and Princess of Wales in 1981, and subsequently became one of the UK's best-known photographers.
 From 1999 onwards he was a pioneer of digital photography as a professional standard.
 He was chosen by Queen Elizabeth II and the Duke of Edinburgh to take official pictures of her Golden Jubilee in 2002.

 In 2003, he made a cameo appearance in the BBC medical drama series Casualty for a story about raising money for Children in Need.
 He also cameoed in the British sitcom Keeping Up Appearances, appearing in the episode "Sea Fever" as a passenger on the Queen Elizabeth 2.

 Lichfield resided in an apartment at the former family seat of Shugborough Hall, near Cannock Chase in Staffordshire.
 In 1960 he had given the estate to the National Trust in lieu of death duties arising on his grandfather's death.

 Marriage and children

-On 8 March 1975 Lichfield married Lady Leonora Grosvenor, elder daughter of Robert Grosvenor, 5th Duke of Westminster, and Viola Grosvenor, Duchess of Westminster.
+On 8 March 1975 Lichfield married Lady Leonora Grosvenor, elder daughter of Robert Grosvenor, 5th Duke of Westminster and Hon.
+Viola Lyttelton.
 They were divorced in 1986.
 The Countess of Lichfield has not remarried and has retained her title.
 She and the Earl had one son and two daughters together: